nsandman/gpm/README.md

  |   +-- gpm
  +-- tmp
 ```
 The "installed" folder is the actual directory that gets added to your PATH.
-All packages installed by GPM go here, as well as GPM itself.
+All packages installed by GPM go here.

-Next, all the installer files go in the "pkg" directory.
-In it there are two templates (also below in the FAQ) for making your own package.
-Then, there are the actual package files in the root of "pkg".

-In "scripts", there are perl scripts to do various things.
-The names make them fairly self-explanatory.
-(Coming soon!)

 Finally, there is an empty directory called "tmp".
 As you can imagine, this is where all the temporary files go when installing a new package.